MrJustinJRyan/template-snippets/README.md

 *Starter Template*
 A great start to new projects.
 Includes a default 6 column grid system, jQuery Mobile additions for mobile.liquid and some other helpful snippets.

+*Handlebars Experiments*
+These are currently undocumented and not ready for use.

+*Mobile Snippets*
+These are currently undocumented and not ready for use.

+*Share to Friend's Wall*
+This is currently undocumented and not ready for use.

-## Coming soon
+## Coming
 Smart Image Thumbnail Creation
 Easy Gallery / Slider Generation Plugin
 Live (moving) Countdown from Countdown Plugin